everx-labs/TonNfcClientSwift/docs/FunctionsList.md

 - **turnOnWallet(newPin : String, authenticationPassword : String, commonSecret : String, initialVector : String)**

     This function makes TON Labs wallet applet activation.
 After its succesfull call applet will be in working personalized state (so getTonAppletState() will return {"message":"TonWalletApplet is personalized.","status":"ok"}).
+At the begining of its work it reset seed and pin and generate new seed.

     *Arguments requirements:*